robert-hh/micropython/ports/w60x/README.md

 You can put this command in your `.profile` or `.bash_login` (or `.bashrc` if using Github code-spaces).

-WM_SDK initially required the 4.x version of the GCC cross-compiler for compiling.
-Note also that version 4.x of the cross-compiler is 32bit and you may need `sudo apt install lib32z1` if running on a 64bit Linux host (test by running `arm-none-eabi-gcc --version` -- if it runs, you're fine; if you get a bash "No such file or directory", first double check your $PATH and, if $PATH is correct, then it's the 32bit issue).
-Newer 64 bit versions of the GCC cross compiler like 8.3, 10.3 and 11.2 have been verified to work as well.
+64 bit versions of the GCC cross compiler as of 10.3, 11.2, and 12.2 have been verified to work.
+Building with gcc-arm-none-eabi version 13.2 fails.

-WM_SDK download address is [W60X_SDK](http://www.winnermicro.com/en/html/1/156/158/497.html), under the Software Data tab.
+The initial version of the WM_SDK is located at [W60X_SDK](http://www.winnermicro.com/en/html/1/156/158/497.html), under the Software Data tab.
 WM_SDK must be G3.01 and newer versions (G3.04 is latest as of end of 2022).
-You can also consider using the Github repo https://github.com/robert-hh/WM_SDK_W60X.
+**Since then a few changes have been made to the SDK.
+The updated version is at https://github.com/robert-hh/WM_SDK_W60X.**

 You will need to update your `PATH` environment variable to include the path of WM_SDK.
 For example, you can issue the following commands on (at least) Linux: